Vemurafenib

 Vemurafenib (INN), sold under the brand name Zelboraf, is a medication used for the treatment of late-stage melanoma.
 It is an inhibitor of the B-Raf enzyme and was developed by Plexxikon.

 Mechanism of action

 Vemurafenib causes programmed cell death in melanoma cell lines.
 Vemurafenib interrupts the B-Raf/MEK step on the B-Raf/MEK/ERK pathway − if the B-Raf has the common V600E mutation.

 Vemurafenib only works in melanoma patients whose cancer has a V600E BRAF mutation (that is, at amino acid position number 600 on the B-Raf protein, the normal valine is replaced by glutamic acid).
 About 60% of melanomas have this mutation.
-It also has efficacy against the rarer BRAF V600K mutation.
+It also has efficacy against the rarer V600K BRAF (the normal valine is replaced by lysine) mutation.
 Melanoma cells without these mutations are not inhibited by vemurafenib; the drug paradoxically stimulates normal BRAF and may promote tumor growth in such cases.

 Resistance

 Three mechanisms of resistance to vemurafenib (covering 40% of cases) have been discovered: